vitalets/turbopack-inline-svg-loader/README.md

 ## Configuration

-Add the loader configuration to the `next.config.js`:
+Add the loader configuration to the `next.config.js`.
+Since **Next.js v16** you can provide conditions to apply a loader:

 ```ts
 const nextConfig = {